![]() |

 STM32 Timers In PWM Mode

-Pulse width modulation mode allows generating a signal with a frequency determined by the value of the TIMx_ARR register and a duty cycle determined by the value of the TIMx_CCRx register.
+Pulse width modulation mode allows for generating a signal with a frequency determined by the value of the TIMx_ARR register and a duty cycle determined by the value of the TIMx_CCRx register.
 The PWM mode can be selected independently on each channel (one PWM per OCx output) by writing 110 (PWM mode 1) or ‘111 (PWM mode 2) in the OCxM bits in the TIMx_CCMRx register.
-The user must enable the corresponding preload register by setting the OCxPE bit in the TIMx_CCMRx register, and eventually the auto-reload preload register by setting the ARPE bit in the TIMx_CR1 register.

 OCx polarity is software programmable using the CCxP bit in the TIMx_CCER register.
 It can be programmed as active high or active low.
 For applications where you need to generate complementary PWM signals, this option will be suitable for you.

-In PWM mode (1 or 2), TIMx_CNT and TIMx_CCRx are always compared to determine whether TIMx_CCRx≤TIMx_CNT or TIMx_CNT≤TIMx_CCRx (depending on the direction of the counter).
+In PWM mode (1 or 2), TIMx_CNT and TIMx_CCRx are always compared to determine whether TIMx_CCRx ≤ TIMx_CNT or TIMx_CNT ≤ TIMx_CCRx (depending on the direction of the counter).
+The timer is able to generate PWM in edge-aligned mode or center-aligned mode depending on the CMS bits in the TIMx_CR1 register.

-PWM signals have a lot of properties that we need to control in various applications.
-First of which is the frequency of the signal.
+Note That PWM signals have a lot of properties that we need to control in various applications.
+The first of which is the frequency of the signal.
 And secondly, and probably the most important one, is the duty cycle.
 Third, is the PWM resolution.
-And much more to be discussed in later tutorials, we’ll get into those 3 properties in the next sections down below. |
+And much more to be discussed in later tutorials, we'll get into those 3 properties in the next sections below.

 STM32 PWM Frequency